 - Disney California Adventure Park (including access to Cars Land): Mondays, Wednesdays, Fridays and Sundays

 Guests with a valid 3+ day Park ticket (purchased ahead of their visit) can enter Disneyland one hour before official gate opening on Tuesday, Thursday or Saturday.
 This is a great way to beat the crowds and enjoy select attractions even earlier.
-It is recommended to arrive one hour and 15 minutes before Park opening.
+It is recommended to arrive one hour and 15 minutes before official Park opening.

 Save Money at DISNEYLAND!